Sekai no Owari

-Since their debut they have released 7 albums and various singles as well as featuring in their own documentary film Tokyo Fantasy.
-The band has performed at the renowned Nissan Stadium, Japan's largest concert venue and are currently considered to be one of the biggest music acts from Japan.
-The band's members have also produced and written content for several Japanese singers and groups, and lead vocalist Fukase has inspired a synthesized Vocaloid character of himself.
+Since their debut, they have released 7 albums and various singles as well as featuring in their own documentary film Tokyo Fantasy.
+The band has performed at Nissan Stadium, Japan's largest concert venue, and are currently considered to be one of the biggest music acts from Japan.
+The band members have also produced and written content for several Japanese singers and groups, and lead vocalist Fukase has inspired a synthesized Vocaloid character of himself.

-The band has previously collaborated with other world-known artists such as DNCE, Owl City, Nicky Romero, and Epik High (2018).
+The band has collaborated with other artists such as DNCE, Owl City, Nicky Romero, Epik High, Steve Aoki, Marieme, Niki, Clean Bandit, Gabrielle Aplin, Haywyre and Aloe Blacc.

 History

 2007–2009: Formation and indie debut

 Fukase and Saori knew each other since kindergarten and met Nakajin in primary school.
 Together the three began a cover band at an early age while still in high school inspired by senior professional bands such as Bump of Chicken.
 Later, they met DJ Love who was added to original line-up as a DJ, replacing Fukase who was meant to take on the concept of a clown, and Fukase became the lead vocalist while Nakajin and Saori became the guitarist and pianist of the band, respectively.
 Starting out as an indie band, they performed their first live concert at their own-made live house "Club Earth" with 15 people attending.
 The band self-produced their first demo, Sekai no Owari, with a limited edition of 1,000 copies.
 Fukase, vocalist, named the band Sekai no Owari because "Once you've experienced the bottom, you have to find a way to go up.
 So I named my band End of the World to create the strength [I needed] through the music."